 Programs for Adults

-TGH partners with social service organizations throughout Greater Boston to deliver courses focused on fundamental digital skills for adults.
+TGH partners with social service organizations throughout Massachusetts to deliver courses focused on fundamental digital skills for adults.
 Courses are offered at locations such as libraries, community centers, public housing, and other nonprofit organizations.
 Each learner receives a Chromebook and, if needed, 12 months of internet services.

 Taught by TGH certified instructors at our partner organizations, course topics include, but are not limited to, job searching, financial literacy, communicating with friends and family, accessing public benefits, finding educational programs, accessing telehealth, and more.